Skip to content

 The relation between the dictionaries has to be specified by creating new Entity or Table relational variables

-There must be one table file per table use in the schema.
-All tables must be sorted by key, and as for the root table, each record must have a unique key.
+There must be one table file per table used in the schema.
+All tables must be sorted by key, and as for the main table, each record must have a unique key.

 Example of a multi-table dictionary file